hybridpollo/rhosp_database_backup_automation/README.md

 Red Hat OpenStack Platform 16.x recommends the use of the Relax and Recover tool for the purpose of performing image based backups of Undercloud and Overcloud controllers.
-There are certain use cases where performing image based backups of entire Overcloud controller nodes is not desirable, and you are interested in a way to perform database only backups of the Undercloud and Overcloud databases.
+There are certain times where performing image based backups of entire Overcloud controller nodes is not desirable, and you are interested in a way to perform database only backups of the Undercloud and Overcloud databases.

 The playbooks introduced in this repository allows for the backup of a containerized Undercloud and Overcloud nodes.

 ### Requisites
 - Ansible >= 2.9